monikatarsisia/007011/README.md

 -.
 Client request one of file on the list (1/2/3)
 -.
 Server sent file based on request
 -.
 Client receives the file and save it

+# Assignment 3 - 2015/09/29
+Build a program that request a web page from web server, download the page, then parse/extract all hyperlinks that exist.
+Download all pages on those hyperlinks.